ddewaele/emberjs-crud-rest/README.md

 **Important Note:**

+Code has been updated to

+- ember-1.5.1.js
+- ember-data-1.0.0-beta.7
+- handlebars-v1.3.0

+The docs below still have some rc7 references.

 The goal of this project is to show a working CRUD sample.
 Icons provided by [Custom Icon Design](http://www.customicondesign.com/).